 - 1. Once conduct of sale is obtained the property will be listed for sale.
-Based on the "Revised Value" expectations are to receive all of the balance owing. - 2.
+Based on the "Revised Value" expectations are to receive all the balance owing. - 2.
+Mortgage to be paid out in full under the insurance claim once fire investigation is complete. - 3.
 Once conduct of sale is obtained the property will be listed for sale.
-Based on the "Revised Value" expectations are to receive all of the balance owing. - 3.
+Based on the "Revised Value" expectations are to receive all the balance owing. - 4.
 Once conduct of sale is obtained the property will be listed for sale.
-Based on the "Revised Value" expectations are to receive all of the balance owing. - 4.
-Property has unconditional offer which is scheduled to close on May 3rd, 2023.
-Based on the sale price expectations are to receive all of the balance owing. - 5.
+Based on the "Revised Value" expectations are to receive all the balance owing. - 5.
 Once conduct of sale is obtained the property will be listed for sale.
-Based on the "Revised Value" expectations are to receive all of the balance owing.
+Based on the "Revised Value" expectations are to receive all the balance owing. - 6.
+Fisgard has listed property for sale.
+There is a possibility that full recovery may not occur.
+The issuer will pursue the borrowers on their personal guarantees if a loss occurs after the house has been sold. - 7.
+Once conduct of sale is obtained the property will be listed for sale.
+Based on the "Revised Value" expectations are to receive all the balance owing. - 8.
+Fisgard was paid out in full on March 5th, 2024.